 6. Make sure your USB Power Bank is fully charged by plugging it into the mains via its cable and plug.
 Most batteries have LED lights to indicate level of charge

 The camera connector is very fragile, so take care on this step!

 7. To attach the camera module to the Pi Zero: unclip the black locking strip away on the white camera connector on on the Pi Zero - it should move outwards by 1mm and feel loose.
 Now insert the camera module ribbon under the black strip and into the white connector - the metal side of the camera ribbon should face toward the green board.
 Secure the ribbon by re-clipping the black strip towards the white connector.

-If the connector breaks, you can hold still use hot glue to hold the cable in place – but its best to be gentle and patient to avoid breakage.
+If the connector breaks, you can hold still use hot glue or tape (not superglue) to hold the cable in place – but its best to be gentle and patient to avoid breakage.

 The ribbon cable can easily detach from the PI Zero.
 We recommend mounting both to a piece of card to protect the connection.

 9. Use a stiff piece of card appropriate in size to the container you plan to house the camera.
 Click here for a printable outline drawing of the card used is these images, this shape is optimised for use with the Sistema Kip It 900ml cracker box we often use for the daylight camera, although in the example below we use a takeaway food container.
 In this version, the camera and Pi Zero are mounted on opposite sides of the card.

 Use double-sided sticky pads to mount the Raspberry Pi to the card, here we have mounted it offset to the centre to allow space for the USB power lead.

 Carefully fold the camera cable ribbon cable at its narrowest point around the top of the card, remove the protective layer of the sticky tape that is factory mounted on the back of the camera, and stick to the other side on the card.
 A small piece of masking tape can also be used to secure the camera ribbon.